Hal Lanier

-Harold Clifton Lanier (born July 4, 1942) is a former infielder, coach and manager in Major League Baseball.
-Known as a brainy, defense-first player, he won National League Manager of the Year as a rookie manager for leading the Astros to a very surprising division championship in 1986.
+Harold Clifton Lanier (born July 4, 1942) is an American former infielder, coach and manager in Major League Baseball (MLB).
+Known as a brainy, defense-first player, he won National League Manager of the Year as a rookie manager for leading the Astros to the National League West division championship in 1986.
 From November 2014 through the end of his 2018 contract, Lanier served as the first manager of the Ottawa Champions of the independent Can-Am League.
 From 1964 through 1973, Lanier played for the San Francisco Giants (1964–71) and New York Yankees (1972–73).
 He is the son of Max Lanier, a former MLB All-Star pitcher.

 Playing career

 In his rookie season Lanier posted a career-high .274 batting average for the San Francisco Giants and was selected for the 1964 Topps All-Star Rookie team.

 Lanier once scored from first base on a bunt.

 Lanier ran into trouble with Willie Mays in 1965.
 Due to the unpredictable winds at Candlestick Park, Mays used to position the infielders on how to play the ball.
 When Lanier ignored his signal a couple times during a game, Mays asked manager Herman Franks to bench Lanier for a few games.
 However, by the end of the season, Mays had made Lanier the infield captain for the Giants, in charge of taking a trip to the mound if a pitcher needed a break.

 In 1968, Lanier led NL shortstops in putouts (282) and fielding average (.979).
 After that, he moved from second base to shortstop, and finally to third base.
 He also played in part of two seasons with the New York Yankees.

 In a 10-season career, Lanier was a .228 hitter with eight home runs and 273 RBI in 1196 games played.
 In each of the three seasons from 1967 to 1969 he ranked last among NL qualifiers in average, on-base percentage, and slugging percentage.